 Lavender, chamomile, jasmine, or any other floral oils do pair well with the honey vanilla aroma.
 I also love the scents of Siberian fir, sandalwood, and cedarwood in my candles.

-These woodsy scents are especially great for making Christmas candles.
+These woodsy scents are especially great for making DIY Christmas candles.

 If you decide to add essential oils to your candles, you will notice that you need a lot in order to smell the scent.

-This is why most homemade candles are made with fragrances and not essential oils.
-Unfortunately, fragrances are synthetic and contain harsh ingredients that are not natural.
+This is why many homemade candles are made with fragrances and not essential oils.

 HOW TO MAKE HOMEMADE CANDLES SCENT STRONGER?